Eric Hoffer once wrote that “Where there is the necessary technical skill to move mountains, there is no need for the faith that moves mountains.”

 In this new world, there are plenty of technical skills to go around.
 It’s our job to help students develop those skills in communication.
 But we’re also here to provide a deeper foundation for those skills.
 That’s what sets our program apart.

 At Loyola, we are committed to helping students think about how technology is changing so many things.
-We give students the ethical foundation needed to negotiate a changing world.
+We give students the ethical foundation needed to negotiate a rapidly evolving world.
 We believe that faith has an important role in grounding people when the ground seems to be shifting.

 Almost 100 years ago journalist Walter Lipmann wrote “You cannot endow even the best machine with initiative; the jolliest steam-roller will not plant flowers.”